+Now lets set up the user tab.
 The user tab is where you can set your color scheme, proofreading preferences and add your email and social media links for your bio box that appears below your posts.
 And this is where you would change your password if you needed to.

-To beging with fill out your name, nickname, contact info like email, website and social media links Google+, Twitter and Facebook.
+First, fill out your name, nickname, contact info like email, website and social media links Google+, Twitter and Facebook.

 Then add your bio in the About Yourself section.

 Next, add WordPress SEO settings and make sure to tick the ‘Enable Genesis Admin Menu’ and ‘Enable Import/Export Submenu’ boxes under User Permissions.